 You have a passion for travel but don’t want to feel like a tourist.
 You don’t just visit a destination; you experience life there for one day — or forever.
 Maybe it’s a hotel that treats you like family, or the perfect holiday rental.
 It’s an unforgettable meal, authentic photo op, undiscovered attraction, or a guide who takes you off the beaten path.
-You search for bargains to stretch your travel budget but will spend a little extra for something special.
+You search for bargains to stretch your travel budget but will spend a little extra for a five-star experience.
 How do you find your happy place, anywhere in the world?
 Rely on the kindness of Strangers.

 I started this blog when I became a dual citizen of the USA and the EU, through ancestry in Slovenia.
 There is so much more to this undiscovered European gem than you will read on typical travel websites!
-Join me as I embrace the land my grandparents left more than 100 years ago, while also visiting other Living Rooms around the world.
+Join me as I embrace the land my grandparents left more than 100 years ago, while also visiting other people’s Living Rooms around the world.

 As a TV journalist and media trainer, I have often relied on the kindness of Strangers.
 There’s always a “fixer” who can translate the language and culture, knows the restaurant that’s open after-hours in Rome, or safely escorts you to the moonlight camel ride on the beach in Karachi.
 Advice from the locals can enhance your personal security, as well as your travel experiences.